saidmoutaa/TestProject/README.md

-#About
+#About this project

-This is a demo project for Automating tests
+This is a demo project for Automating tests.